Optophys-Lab/Datastructure_documentation/DocumentationTutorial.md

 For small typos please used the edit button
 ![add_issue.PNG](images/add_issue.PNG)
 ![add_issue_2.PNG](images/add_issue_2.PNG)
 Then modify the corresponding document and commit changes.
-Those will not appear automatically at the website yet, only after the main branch is merged with pages.
+Those will appear automatically on the website after it is build.

 You found a bigger issue or are missing something important?
-Please create an issue on github:
+Please create an issue on GitHub:
 ![add_issue_3.PNG](images/add_issue_3.PNG)

 ## Githubpages and jupyter-book
-This page is currently being hosted via github pages.
+This page is currently being hosted via GitHub pages.
 The html is build using [jupyter-book](https://jupyterbook.org).

 ~~~~~~~~
 pip install -U jupyter-book
 ~~~~~~~~

 This adds search and index functionality.
 Furthermore, it allows straightforward integration of jupyter notebooks.

-Currently, the main branch only contains text and jupyter_book one additionally contains the required files for building the site.
+The repository is structured as follows:
-**_toc.yaml** defines the table of contents of the book and **_config.yaml** the configuration.
+- **_toc.yaml** defines the table of contents of the book
+- **_config.yaml** the configuration.
-**deploy.yaml** defines the workflow for github-actions to build and deploy the pages.
+- **.github/workflows/deploy.yaml** defines the workflow for github-actions to build and deploy the pages.

-To integrate new content: push changes to man.
-Then merge main into jupyter_book and add new files to **_toc.yaml**.
+To integrate new content, add new files and add them to **_toc.yaml**,  push changes to main.
-Once you push changes to jupyter-book branch github actions will be excuted and compile and host the website.
+Once you push changes to main branch, github actions will be executed and compile and host the website.
 You can try to build locally using jupyter-book from inside the repository:

 ~~~~~~~~